niklaus2019/AI_ML_regressor_project/README.md

 This is a machine learning project using regressors to predict Electrical energy output (EP) of the plant, using data from excel file

-A several visual aids like graphs and confusion matrix have been created, to show and analyze the results.
+A several visual aids like graphs and correlation matrix have been created, to show and analyze the results.

 ## Content
 - [Project](#Project)